Introduction to Programming (3.5 ECTS)

 This course covers advanced machine learning methods that are relevant for applications in business and economics, and is intended as a continuation of Machine Learning from a Regression Perspective.
 Some of the topics covered include bootstrapping, ensemble methods such as boosting and random forests, unsupervised machine learning methods such as principal components analysis and clustering algorithms as well as applications of machine learning methods to problems that are relevant for business and economics, such as causal inference and text analysis.

-Theoretical studies are interwoven with empirical applications to problems in business and economics, which are carried out using the R software.
+Theoretical studies are interwoven with empirical applications to problems in business and economics.